You are here

 Welcome to the Language for Resilience online training series

-There will be five training courses for teachers in the series, each with different start dates:
+There are four other training modules in the series, each with different start dates:

 - 1 June - 26 June 2020: An introduction to trauma and its effects in the classroom